fatemaquaid987/Page_Replacement_Simulation/README.md

 This program implements a page table for a 32-bit address space with pages 4KB in size.
 The number of frames will be a parameter to the execution of the program.

-# How to run:
+## How to run:
+On linux command line, compile vmsim.c using "gcc -o vmsim vmsim.c".
-Compile vmsim.c and enter the following command line:
+Enter the following command line to run:
 ./vmsim –n numframes -a opt|fifo|aging [-r refresh] tracefile
 The program will then run through the memory references of the file and decide the action taken for each address (hit, page fault – no eviction, page fault – evict clean, page fault – evict dirty).
 When the trace is over, it prints out summary statistics in the following format: